SarveshMina/TetrECS/README.md

 ## Description

-This is a small fast paced java based Tetris game.
+This is a small fast paced java based version of Tetris game.
 This was my University coursework, but with few tweaks it is now very good.
 I have removed university server for multiplayer and will add my own server soon.